 At this point, I ended up taking almost a nine month hiatus from building.
 There were several life events that had happened to me and my heart just wasn't into the hobby.
 Eventually, I decided to get back to work on this ship and 5 others that were on my workbench.

 One of the things that motivated me to get started again was my dog.
 Paul had sent me 5 TINY little shuttle fighters to go with this model.
 My dog decided to get at the container containing them, and apparently ate one of them.
+I figured that I better get started on the project again beofre the rest of the fleet disappeared.

 I got side tracked making the stand for this ship and another model I was working on at the same time.